HOW SNAKES MOVE

 their muscles and their scales to do the “walking”.

-Serpentine method: This motion is what most
+Serpentine method: This motion is what most people think of when

-people think of when they think of snakes.
-Snakes will push off of any
+they think of snakes.
+Snakes will push off of any bump or other surface,

-bump or other surface, rocks, trees, etc., to get going.
-They move in a
+rocks, trees, etc., to get going.
+They move in a wavy motion.
+They

-wavey motion.
-They wouldn’t be able to move over slick surfaces like
+would not be able to move over slick surfaces like

-Sidewinding: This method is similar to an
+Sidewinding: This is a difficult motion to

 Rectilinear